keithbeacham/keiths-nc-news/README.md

 Keiths-nc-news

 link to hosted version: https://keiths-nc-news.netlify.app A front-end web application that renders a set of news articles.
 The user can list all articles or choose a topic and just list the srticles under that topic.
 They can also comment on an article or vote for an article.
 The articles can be ordered by most/least recent, most/least popular or most/least commented on.
+The code is available on github at https://github.com/keithbeacham/keiths-nc-news.

 The site uses the keiths-be-nc-news backend which is deployed using Render for the API and elephantSQL for the database.
 The API is available at https://keiths-be-nc-news.onrender.com/api/ and can be viewed at https://github.com/keithbeacham/keiths-be-nc-news.
 The project readme gives more detail on the project and the API endpoints.